Things To Look Out For In a New Cargo Trailer

 Trailer Assist Ramp Doors

 When choosing a trailer, make sure the rear ramp door is intended to handle the amount of weight you plan on loading.
 There are a few ramp door upgrades available if needed.
-Our 8.5 ramp doors are rated for the average vehicle.
-We can increase the rating to 6000 lbs if needed.
-All of our ramp doors come equipped with a spring assist on the ramp door as well as an extended flap which makes it easier when loading equipment.
-Rear barn doors are also available if needed.

 Be Mindful Of The Wall Stud Spacing

 One important factor you shouldn’t neglect when checking out a cargo trailer is its wall stud spacing.
-The more studs your trailer has the higher its firmness and steadiness as well as its strength.
+The recommended wall stud spacing should be 16” O/C.

 Check The Warranty

+The purchase of electronics and equipment usually comes with a warranty, so the cargo trailer you purchase should also come with a warranty.
 Our trailers are backed by a Five Year Manufacturer's Warranty with Rock Solid Cargo Trailers.

 - Radial tires